-Senator Heinz.
-Is he in favor of freezing the Social Security ference the other night that if there was an overwhelming concensus up here on a bipartisan basis and it was sent down to him, he would obviously have to take a look at it.
+Mr. BAKER.
+No; he is not, therefore, as a result of his campaign statements, in favor of freezing it.
+Now he did say at his press conference the other night that if there was an overwhelming concensus up here on a bipartisan basis and it was sent down to him, he would obviously have to take a look at it.